IjzerenHein/react-native-magic-move/README.md

 | `useNativeDriver` | `boolean`  | `false`                     | Enables the native-driver                                           |
 | `keepHidden`      | `boolean`  | `false`                     | Keeps the source component hidden after the animation has completed |
 | `debug`           | `boolean`  | `false`                     | Enables debug-mode to analyze animations                            |

+### Scenes

+Use `<MagicMove.Scene>` to mark the start of a scene within the rendering hierarchy.
+This is important so that Magic Move can correctly assess the destination-position of an animation.
+`MagicMove.Scene` is implemented using a regular `View` and supports all its properties.

 ## Example